syncfusion-content/xamarin.android-docs/xamarin-android/SfTabView/Overview.md

 * Top and bottom placements of header.
 * Layout option for overflow tabs.

-N> Creently, tab view control for Xamarin.Forms(UWP) is not available.
+N> Currently, tab view control for Xamarin.Forms(UWP) is not available.

 ![](images/Overview/xamarin_android_tabview.png)